Arithmetics in number systems with cubic base

 \begin{remark} Replacing $\frac{1}{2}$ by $\frac{1}{3}$ in the previous proof we see that

 Therefore $L_{\oplus}(\beta)\leq 2$ for $a\geq 10$.
 The cases where $a<10$ are treated in the following example. \end{remark}

 \begin{example} We have finitely many bases of this type on which we have not decided yet.
-However, if we use an approximate value of our conjugates in the $HK$ method, we get the following estimates.
-Our results are given in Table \ref{tab:1}.
+However, if we use an approximate value of our conjugates in the $HK$ method, we get the estimates given in Table \ref{tab:1}.

 \end{example}